dimtass/meta-nanopi-neo4/README.md

 glmark2-es2-drm --off-screen
 ```

-If you want to use the `glmark2-es2-wayland` then you need first to export the
+If you want to use the `glmark2-es2-wayland` then you need to do this in the
+desktop environment.
+Therefore, you need to connect a keyboard and mouse to
+the SBC.
+Then you need to export the `XDG_RUNTIME_DIR` and `WAYLAND_DISPLAY`
-`XDG_RUNTIME_DIR` and `WAYLAND_DISPLAY` and then run the benchmark, like this:
+and then run the benchmark, like this:
 ```sh
 export XDG_RUNTIME_DIR=/run/user/1000
 export WAYLAND_DISPLAY=wayland-0